AmitKumarMahapatra/development/pkm/0100/wip/algorithm/algorithm_analysis/algorithm_analysis.md

-## Algorithm Analysis
+# Algorithm Analysis

+## Introduction
-If a problem is having more than 1 algorithm, the best algorithm is decided by analysis based on 2 factors.
+- If a problem is having more than 1 algorithm, the best algorithm is decided by analysis based on 2 factors.
-1. Time Complexity (CPU Time that the algorithm requires)
+    1. **Time Complexity Analysis** (CPU Time that the algorithm requires)
-2. Space Complexity (Main Memory space required by the algorithm)
+    2. **Space Complexity Analysis** (Main Memory space required by the algorithm)

-### Time Complexity Analysis
+- There are 2 types of **Time Complexity Analysis**

-### Types of Time Complexity Analysis
+### APostiary Analysis Vs APriori Analysis

 | APostiary Analysis                                           | APriori Analysis                                                    |
 |--------------------------------------------------------------|---------------------------------------------------------------------|